CellMigrationLab/PDAC_DL/DL_pipeline/README.md

    - The fake nuclei and junction images are merged and used to segment endothelial cells with the Cellpose (Cyto2 model).

 8. **Outline Generation**:
    - The outlines of endothelial cells are generated from the predicted masks.
-(This step requires additional input to complete the description.)
+This step is performed using [pyclesperanto](https://github.com/clEsperanto/pyclesperanto/)

 ## Usage